SKBlankson/ICP-Individual-Projcet/README.md

 2. DataReader.readAirlines("airlines.csv");
 3. DataReader.readAirports("airports.csv");

-These first 3 function calls create the database/graph of information needed to perform the search.These first 3 function calls create the database/graph of information needed to perform the search.
+These first 3 function calls create the database/graph of information needed to perform the search.
 They should be called in the main of the RouteFinder class. <br/>The arguments for each call should be the location of their respective files